nextcloud/vm/README.md

 #### INSTALLATION: OVERVIEW

 _**Two**_ scripts run _**consecutively**_ to create your Nextcloud instance, seperated by a reboot.
-The first script (`nextcloud_install_production.sh`) automatically executes when launching your new VM for the first time.
+The first script (`nextcloud_install_production.sh`) is used to to the main installation, e.g. when installing it on a new server.
 It helps you choose and install features, create your user account, and then reboots.
 After the VM reboots and you login with the new user name you created, the second script (`nextcloud-startup-script.sh`) completes setup.

 #### INSTALLATION: STEP-BY-STEP